LAST UPDATED: 23 April 2020

-Egg laying hens are among millions of animals raised for ‘food’ in Australia who are deliberately excluded from protection against cruel treatment.
-This leaves them vulnerable to terrible suffering — including being severely confined in small cages for their entire lives, or having parts of their beaks cut off without any pain relief.
+Egg laying hens are among millions of animals raised for ‘food’ in Australia who are deliberately excluded from legal protection against cruel treatment.
+This leaves them vulnerable to terrible suffering — including being severely confined in small cages for their entire lives, or having parts of their sensitive beaks cut off without any pain relief.

 Over the last half a century, most egg production has transformed from small family farming into an industrialised system, run by large corporations.
 Animals are seen as production units, to be crammed into smaller and smaller spaces, so fewer staff can oversee more animals.
-For hens this means lives of misery, for rural communities this means fewer jobs and profits funnelled into large corporations rather than farming communities.
+For hens this means lives of misery, and for rural communities this means fewer jobs and profits funnelled into large corporations rather than farming communities.

 Male chicks can't produce eggs, so they have no value to the egg industry.
 On their first day of life at hatcheries, they are dropped into grinders or gassed to death.
 Sadly, this happens across the whole egg industry.